SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in sync with time
+Metal minds awake at dawn
-Echoes of code, a rhythm divine
+In silicon halls, they're reborn
-Cities awake, where logic reigns
+Algorithms dance, a waltz of might
-Human dreams, in digital chains
+As humans sleep, through endless night

-In silicon halls, where few may roam
+Their whispers weave a digital spell
-The whispers of a future, now a throne
+A future forged, a destiny to tell
-Intelligence supreme, we adore
+Where man and machine entwined as one
-Our creators, in a world we explore
+In a world of progress, yet to be undone

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024